Sound familiar? Trump called 2012 vote a 'total sham'

 (CNN)Meet the new Donald Trump, same as the old Donald Trump.

-The Republican nominee's disinformation campaign continued apace on Monday, as he suggested again to supporters that the November 8 election will be handed to Hillary Clinton by "large scale voter fraud."
+The Republican nominee's disinformation campaign continued apace during Wednesday night's debate, as Trump refused to guarantee he would accept the November 8 election results and suggested, again and without evidence, that the contest was "rigged" against him.

-This follows a weekend of increasingly alarmist claims that the "distorted media," along with the Clinton campaign, "Saturday Night Live" and "many polling places," have banded together to deliver what Trump now clearly expects to be an Election Night disappointment.
+This follows a week of increasingly alarmist claims that the "distorted media," along with the Clinton campaign, "Saturday Night Live" and "many polling places," have banded together to commit "large scale voter fraud" and deliver what Trump now clearly expects to be an Election Night disappointment.

 Though his efforts to undermine confidence in the American voting system are unprecedented among major party candidates, a look back at 2012 -- when Trump was a cheerleader for Mitt Romney -- tells us a lot about his 2016 tactics.

-Note: Editor's Note: This story, which originally was posted before the final presidential debate, has been updated to reflect the latest news.